Lunarcrete: Ingredients

 Only comparatively small amounts of Moon rock have been transported to Earth, so in 1988 researchers at the University of North Dakota proposed simulating the construction of such a material by using lignite coal ash.
-Other researchers have used the subsequently developed lunar regolith simulant materials, such as JSC-1 (developed in 1994 and as used by Toutanji et al.).
+Other researchers have used the subsequently developed lunar regolith simulant materials, such as JSC-1 (developed in 1994 and as used by Toutanji et al.) and LHS-1 (developed and produced by Exolith Lab).
 Some small-scale testing, with actual regolith, has been performed in laboratories, however.

 The basic ingredients for lunarcrete would be the same as those for terrestrial concrete: aggregate, water, and cement.
 In the case of lunarcrete, the aggregate would be lunar regolith.
 The cement would be manufactured by beneficiating lunar rock that had a high calcium content.
 Water would either be supplied from off the Moon, or by combining oxygen with hydrogen produced from lunar soil.

-Lin et al. used 40g of the lunar regolith samples obtained by Apollo 16 to produce lunarcrete in 1986.
+Lin et al. used 40 g of the lunar regolith samples obtained by Apollo 16 to produce lunarcrete in 1986.
 The lunarcrete was cured by using steam on a dry aggregate/cement mixture.
 Lin proposed that the water for such steam could be produced by mixing hydrogen with lunar ilmenite at 800 °C, to produce titanium oxide, iron, and water.
 It was capable of withstanding compressive pressures of 75 MPa, and lost only 20% of that strength after repeated exposure to vacuum.